Strong Secrecy from Channel Resolvability: Applications

-where the maximization is over all power allocation functions $\gamma:\mathbb{C}^2\rightarrow\mathbb{R}^+$ such that $\E{\gamma(\rvH_m,\rvH_e)\leq P}$. \end{proposition} Proposition~\ref{prop:stron_secrecy_wireless} states the strong secrecy capacity of wireless channels with full channel state information.
-This result has already been established in~\cite{Barros2008} with a completely different approach; deriving secrecy from resolvability and leveraging Corollary~\ref{cor:strong_secrecy_memoryless} provides a much simpler proof, which can be generalized to include the effect of imperfect channel state information~\cite{Bloch2009}. \begin{IEEEproof}[Sketch of proof] We only sketch the achievability part of the proof; the converse for secrecy metric $\metric{4}$ is established in~\cite{Liang2008a}.
+where the maximization is over all power allocation functions $\gamma:\mathbb{C}^2\rightarrow\mathbb{R}^+$ such that $\E{\gamma(\rvH_m,\rvH_e)}\leq P$. \end{proposition} \begin{IEEEproof}[Sketch of proof] We only sketch the achievability part of the proof; the converse for secrecy metric $\metric{4}$ is established in~\cite{Liang2008a}.
 Because the channel gains are instantaneously known to all parties, the ergodic wireless channel can be demultiplexed into a set of independent Gaussian wiretap channels, each characterized by a specific realization $(\svh_m,\svh_e)$ of the channel gains and subject to a power constraint $\gamma(\svh_m,\svh_e)$.
-According to Remark~\ref{rmk:strong_secrecy_gaussian}, the secrecy capacity of each channel for metric $\metric{1}$ is
+Upon substituting $\rvV=0$ and $\rvX\sim\calN(0,\gamma(\svh_m,\svh_e))$ in Corollary~\ref{cor:strong_secrecy_memoryless}, we obtain the following achievable rate for metric $\metric{1}$ and for each channel:

-Hence, using the ergodicity of the channel, we conclude that all the rates $R$ such that
+Hence, using the ergodicity of the channel, we conclude that all the rates $R\geq 0$ such that